FlipperPA/django-pg-copy/README.md

 `python manage.py pg_backup`

 This command will create a backup in the directory `./db_backup/` (or the directory you specified with `PG_COPY_BACKUP_PATH`) called `[timestamp].sqlc` using the `default` settings from `DATABASES` using the default Django settings file resolved by `manage.py`.

+`python manage.py pg_backup -i bigtable1 -i bigtable2`

+This will do the same as the previous command, but omit the tables named `bigtable1` and `bigtable2`.

 `python manage.py pg_restore`